Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Application

-Figures \ref{fig:eigfun1a}, \ref{fig:eigfun1b} and \ref{fig:eigfun1c} compare a selection of the eigenfunctions obtained by the dilution and subsampling algorithms for rank parameter $r=2048$ with the corresponding true eigenfunctions.
-More specifically, Figure \ref{fig:eigfun1a} compares eigenfunctions $\phi_1$ and $\phi_2$, Figure \ref{fig:eigfun1b} $\phi_4$ and $\phi_5$, and Figure \ref{fig:eigfun1c} $\phi_3$ and $\phi_6$.
-Since we are using an ergodic bistochastic kernel integral operator, the leading eigenfunction $\phi_0$ obtained by both methods is a constant function, which is why we do not include it in our comparisons.
-The associated eigenvalues obtained by each method are shown in Figure \ref{fig:eigvals1}; in analogy to $\phi_0$, the leading eigenvalue $\lambda_0$ obtained by each method is equal to one.
+Figures \ref{fig:compare2a} and \ref{fig:compare2c} compare a selection of the eigenfunctions obtained by Algorithm \ref{alg:bistoch} for $r=4096$ with the corresponding true ones.
+More specifically, Figure \ref{fig:compare2a} compares eigenfunctions $\phi_1$ and $\phi_2$, while Figure \ref{fig:compare2c} $\phi_5$ and $\phi_6$.
+Since we are using an ergodic bistochastic kernel integral operator, the leading eigenfunction $\phi_0$ is a constant function in both the approximate and true results, which is why we do not include it in our comparisons.
+Because our training data consists of only one dynamical trajectory, we can make the identification $t\mapsto u(t,\cdot)$, which allows us to plot each $\phi_i(\cdot,x)$ as a function of time.
+The results demonstrate the close pointwise agreement between the true and approximate eigenfunctions shown.
+The agreement persists to higher eigenfunctions in a similar way to the agreement between the associated eigenvalues shown in Figure \ref{fig:compare1}.
+Note that for both eigenvalues and eigenfunctions, the true results were computed in double (64-bit) precision, whereas the approximate ones in single (32-bit) precision.

-Looking at Figures \ref{fig:eigfun1a} and \ref{fig:eigfun1b} we see that the dilution and subsampling methods extract very similar spatiotemporal patterns as the eigenfunctions 1, 2, 4 and 5.
-In addition, the patterns are in qualitative and quantitative agreement with the true eigenfunctions.
-Given that these are some of the eigenfunctions corresponding to the largest eigenvalues, it is reasonable to expect that both methods will agree in their results, assuming sufficient sampling of the underlying dynamics.